Megarev/olcPGEX_TextEnterer/README.md

 # olcPGEX_TextEnterer

-A olc::PixelGameEngine (javidx9) Extension for writing text to the window in olc::PGE At the moment it has support only for Windows
+To use the extension you've to first download the [olc::PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) A olc::PixelGameEngine Extension for writing text to the window in olc::PGE

+At the moment it has support only for Windows

 Here is a basic program that allows you to write text